yt-project/project-records/README.md

-# meeting-notes
+# yt project records

-Notes from yt team meetings
+This repository includes records from the yt project, including things such as the meeting notes, release announcements, and so forth.